Fukuoka Financial Group (OTC:FKKFF) Hits New 1-Year High at $17.36

-Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating)’s share price reached a new 52-week high during mid-day trading on Tuesday .
+Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating) shares reached a new 52-week high on Monday .
 The stock traded as high as $17.36 and last traded at $17.36, with a volume of 0 shares changing hands.
 The stock had previously closed at $17.36.

 Fukuoka Financial Group Price Performance